compuphase/Bin2C/README.md

 ## Building Bin2C

-I haven't included a Makefile because the utility is SO simple, I don't think that one is needed.
+I haven't included a Makefile because the utility is *so simple* that I don't think that one is needed.
 But for an example, compiling for GNU/Linux can be done as shown